Uterine Fibroids | Causes, Symptoms, Diagnosis & Treatment

 What are Uterine Fibroids?

-Uterine Fibroids (also called myomas, fibromyomas, or fibromas) are benign (non-cancerous) growths on the uterus.
-Fibroids can grow on the inside of the uterus, on its outer surface, or within the uterine wall itself.
+Uterine Fibroids (also called myomas, fibromyomas, or fibromas) are benign (non-cancerous) growths that develop in or on the uterus.
+These fibroids can grow inside the uterus, on its outer surface, or within the uterine wall itself.

 Fibroids are growths that develop from cells that make up the muscle of the uterine wall.
 The size, shape, and location of fibroids can vary greatly.
 They may be attached directly to the inside or outside of the uterus, or they may appear on a stem-like structure attached to the uterus.
-As they grow, fibroids can distort the inside as well as the outside surface of the uterus.
+As they grow, fibroids can distort both the inside and outside surface of the uterus.
 Fibroids can range in size from small, pea-sized growths to large, round growths that may be more than 5-6 inches in diameter.
-In some cases, fibroids can grow large enough to completely fill the pelvis and be mistaken for pregnancy.
-Fibroids may occur singly, but more frequently they appear in groups of varying sizes.
+In some cases, fibroids can grow large enough to fill the pelvis and be mistaken for pregnancy completely.
+While fibroids may occur singly, they are more commonly found in groups of varying sizes.

 What are the Risk Factors of Uterine Fibroid?

-Although fibroids are quite common, the cause of their appearance is not known.
-Once fibroids appear, they may grow larger when the body produces higher amounts of oestrogen, such as during pregnancy or from some types of birth control pills.
+Although fibroids are quite common, the cause of their development is still unknown.
+However, once fibroids appear, they may grow larger when the body produces higher amounts of oestrogen, such as during pregnancy or when using certain types of birth control pills.
 During menopause, when menstrual periods end and oestrogen production slows or stops, fibroids tend to become smaller and often disappear.

 What are the Symptoms of Uterine Fibroid?

-Many fibroids don’t produce any symptoms.
-However, some symptoms include:
+Many uterine fibroids don’t produce any symptoms.
+However, some fibroid symptoms include:

 • Changes related to menstruation such as: